 ABOUT US

-SOV considers such questions as: What is the historical relationship between music, sound, and sport?
-How do musical and sporting intersections (in)form historical and contemporary understandings of space and place?
-How can we reimagine the “politics of play” through examinations of music and sport?
-How can an interrogation of music and sport together offer us new understandings of culture and history?
-How does the study and analysis of music and sport—as intertwined spheres of entertainment—offer an under-researched entry point for new theoretical and intellectual contributions to such fields as: Music, Sport, Sound Studies, Communication, Cultural Studies, American Studies, Ethnic Studies, Performance Studies, Media Studies, and Feminist Theory?
+As an intellectual project, SOV considers: What is the relationship between music, sound and sport?
+How do the intersections of music/sound and sport (in)form historical and contemporary understandings of space and place?
+Can we reimagine the “politics of play” through examinations of music/sound and sport?
+How can an interrogation of music/sound and sport offer us new understandings of culture and history?
+How does the study and analysis of music/sound and sport—as intertwined spheres of entertainment—offer an under-researched entry point for new theoretical and intellectual contributions to such fields as: Music, Sport, Sound Studies, Communication, Cultural Studies, American Studies, Ethnic Studies, Performance Studies, Media Studies and Feminist Theory?

-Previous support for this project has been provided in part by the Popular Music Project at USC Annenberg’s Norman Lear Center, the USC Graduate School, and through an Annenberg Doctoral Student Summer Research Fellowship.
+Early support for SOV was provided in part by the Popular Music Project at USC Annenberg’s Norman Lear Center, the USC Graduate School and the Annenberg School of Communication at USC.

 Team